PraisesKalintha/CSK-2026-Performance-Analysis/README.md

 # Notes & Known Limitations

-●Power BI connects via CSV export, not a live MySQL connection — the MySQL Connector/NET version required by Power BI wasn't available, so pre-aggregated CSVs are loaded directly.
+•Power BI connects via CSV export, not a live MySQL connection — the MySQL Connector/NET version required by Power BI wasn't available, so pre-aggregated CSVs are loaded directly.

-●Several segmentations run on very small samples (14 matches total, some splits down to n=1).
+•Several segmentations run on very small samples (14 matches total, some splits down to n=1).
 Every rate/percentage above is shown against its underlying match count for that reason.

-●The bowler pace/spin lookup table is trimmed to a handful of example rows in the SQL script comments (full list covers 62 bowlers) — extend it if you fork this analysis for a different team or season
+•The bowler pace/spin lookup table is trimmed to a handful of example rows in the SQL script comments (full list covers 62 bowlers) — extend it if you fork this analysis for a different team or season

 <img width="1130" height="652" alt="Screenshot 2026-07-31 162609" src="https://github.com/user-attachments/assets/f07ce527-dff3-4b46-9ad2-2ed1cae6708f" />